Don's Garage Automotive and Transmission

 Preventive maintenance.

 Oil changes, transmission services, coolant flushes, brake fluid changes, differential services.
 Scheduled by mileage interval for each vehicle in your fleet.
 The math on PM is brutal: $300 in fluid changes prevents a $4,000 transmission failure six months later.
 We can build a maintenance schedule for your specific fleet vehicles and remind you when each is due.
+See our fleet maintenance schedule by vehicle class for the severe-duty intervals we recommend across the most common fleet vehicles.

 Diagnostics and pre-purchase inspections.